Skip to content

 Only those who are current or former University of Utah students will be allowed to participate.

-• Six spots will be available per interview, and is first come, first servedPreference is given to premed students with upcoming interviews.
+• Six spots will be available per interview, and is first come, first servedPreference is given to students with upcoming interviews.

 • We will contact you if you have been selected to participate.
 All virtual interviews will be held via zoom.